-The template file you need depends on whether you're tracking at the order level or item level, as each requires different fields.
-If you're unsure about which file to use, ask your CSM or (contact support).
+You can submit modifications and reversals in bulk either via API, or through an FTP/SMTP server as outlined below.
+The template you need for FTP/SMTP submissions depends on whether you're tracking at the order or item level, as each requires different fields.
+If you're unsure which file to use, ask your CSM or contact support.

-Download the batch .csv template file relevant to your use case:
+Identify the template file relevant to your use case.

-If you are using a spreadsheet app, add each data point in a separate cell.
+If you are using a spreadsheet editor, add each data point in a separate cell.

 Save the file with an identifiable name, such as: